exactshubham/exactText2Match/README.md

-                Project
+#                     Project

-Here is the task that needs to be submitted by 30 may 2023 at 06:15 PM.
+## Objective:

-Objective: Create a web app that uses a search input and any Free Image API to display Images.
+Create a web app that uses a search input and any Free Image API to display Images.
 One can then add some custom style Captions on the Images and give a download button that will download the updated image with a Caption.

-Algorithm:
+## Algorithm:
 ->Design a search page, which will consist of an input box to search for any keyword and a thumbnail like a result area were the results of the search the query will be displayed.